Whether you believe in energies or auras surrounding spaces is your personal decision.

 In this article, I’ve considered some of the factors that can make my own space difficult to work or relax in, as well as some of the solutions which I have found have helped me to cleanse my space of negative energy.

-What Are The Signs Of A Negative Energy In A House?
+What Are The Signs of Negative Energy at Home?

 1. Feeling Tense or Unable to Relax in your Space